jbinkley60/MezzmoArtworkChecker/README.md

 - <b>csv</b>    -  Runs the Mezzmo Artwork checker normallly but also outputs<br/>
          the actorArtwork table to a CSV file actorartwork.csv  .
+- <b>noactor</b>-  Creates a CSV file with Mezzmo information for actors not <br/> found in TMDB or IMDB
-- <b>noactor</b>-  Creates a CSV file with Mezzmo information for actors not <br/> found in TMDB or IMDB  .
+- <b>noactor all</b>-  Creates a CSV file with Mezzmo information for actors not <br/> found in TMDB or IMDB and creates CSV file of all movies with matching actors. and a CSV file of all movies with matching actors .
 - <b>images</b> -  Attempts to fetch missing artwork images from TMDB and IMDB  (See readme.txt)</br>
          An optional number can be entered to override the config.txt file settings.</br>
          - Example:   mezzmo_actor.py images 100     (Perform 100 TMDB image queries)